learn-co-curriculum/phase-0-pac-1-the-assignment-expression/README.md

 ...followed by many lines starting with `at...`.
 Here, JavaScript, by default, doesn't know anything about `maximumSpeed`.

-<iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/OrderlyDeadParticle?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=1&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 When we define a variable using the "assignment expression" we add something new to JavaScript.
+Add an assignment expression like the following to your code and hit enter.

-<iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/OutgoingAlienatedMacrolanguage?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+`maximumSpeed = 9000`

-Notice that `maximumSpeed = 9000`, the assignment expression, evaluates to `9000` when run.
+Notice that by using the assignment expression, `maximumSpeed = 9000`, our code evaluates to `9000` when run.
 Once `maximumSpeed` is defined, JavaScript will know what it is.
+Now try putting just `maximumSpeed` in and hitting enter and you'll see that JavaScript remembered it's value!
 (We'll look at this more closely in the next lesson.)

 > **_SUPER-IMPORTANT_**: In the assignment expression `=` means "assignment".
 It
 > does not mean "what's on the left of the `=` is equal to what's on the right."